- Common Name

 - In the wild, up to 50 years

-- Found primarily in eastern and southern Africa.
-Small populations exist in western Africa and Pakistan.
+- These birds are found primarily in eastern and southern Africa.
+However, small populations exist in western Africa, Madagascar, Yemen, Pakistan, and India.

 CITES: Appendix II